USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 The lightning NO<sub>x</sub> emissions file is an I/O API GRDDED3 file with 3-d (row x col x layer) hourly NO emissions (moles/s) interpolated to the modeling domain.
 This is a lightning NO emissions file calculated off-line for input to CMAQ.

 <a id="ltngparm_file"><a/>
-### LTNGPARM_FILE: Lightning parameters file
+### LTNGPARMS_FILE: Lightning parameters file

 Used by: CCTM – lightning NO<sub>x</sub> version only

-The lightning parameters file is used for calculating in-line NO emissions from lightning using convective precipitation rates.
-The LTNG_2D_DATA processor that is part of the CMAQ distribution package produces the I/O API GRDDED3 lightning parameters file.
+The lightning parameters file is used for calculating in-line NO emissions from hourly observed strike counts.
 This file contains the following variables interpolated to the modeling grid:

--   STRKCNT (unitless): Lightning flash count
+-   SLOPE (unitless): linear equation parameter for estimating NO emissions from hourly flash counts
--   NLDNstrk (km<sup>2</sup>/day): Monthly flash totals (normalized to day<sup>-1</sup>) from NLDN input data
--   LTstrk (km<sup>2</sup>/day): Monthly flash totals (normalized to day<sup>-1</sup>) in each CMAQ grid cell calculated as the convective precipitation rate (RC) x STRKCNT
--   NLDNstrk (km<sup>2</sup>/day): Monthly flash totals from the input NLDN data
--   LTratio (unitless): Grid-cell scaling factors for calculating flashes using the convective precipitation rate.
-These scaling factors ensure that the calculated flash count matches the monthly total.
+-   INTERCEPT: linear equation parameter for estimating NO emissions from hourly flash counts
+-   SLOPE_lg: logarithmic equation parameter for estimating NO emissions from hourly flash counts
+-   INTERCEPT_lg: logarithmic equation parameter for estimating NO emissions from hourly flash counts
+-   ICCG_SUM (unitless): Ratio of intercloud to cloud-to-ground flashes during the summer season
--   ICCG (unitless): Ratio of intercloud to cloud-to-ground flashes
+-   ICCG_WIN (unitless): Ratio of intercloud to cloud-to-ground flashes during the winter season
 -   OCNMASK (unitless): Land/water mask to remove spurious flashes over the ocean.
--   MOLSN (molN): moles of N per cloud-to-ground flash
--   MOLSNIC (molN): moles of N per intercloud flash

-The lightning parameter file can be created from lightning network flash detections, MCIP output data and intercloud to cloud-to-ground ratios.
-The University of Maryland prepared National Lightning Detection Network (NLDN) flash frequencies for North American for the years 2002-2010.
-These data are available from the [CMAS Center Data Clearinghouse](ftp://ftp.unc.edu/pub/cmas/DATA/NLDN_CMAQ/).
+<a id="nldn_strikes"><a/>
+### NLDN_STRIKES: Hourly observed lightning strikes

+Used by: CCTM – lightning NO<sub>x</sub> version only

+The NLDN lightning strikes file is used for calculating in-line NO emissions from hourly observed strike counts.
+This file contains the following variables interpolated to the modeling grid:

+-   NLDNstrk (km-2): hourly flash counts per sq. km.

 <a id="beld4_lu"><a/>
 ### BELD4_LU – Fractional crop distributions